Look out for algal blooms in water

 As for humans, any sort of direct exposure to cyanotoxins can lead to skin, eye, nose or throat irritation as well as respiratory problems, Bouma-Gregson said.

-There were 44 voluntary reports of HAB in the state last year.
+There were 44 voluntary reports of harmful algal bloom in the state last year.
 Of those, Bouma-Gregson said the ones characterized as partly exposed to toxins were eight humans cases and four dog ones.

-A map of where reports of harmful algae blooms have been filed is located a: https://mywaterquality.ca.gov/habs/where/freshwater_events.html.
+A map of where reports of harmful algae blooms have been filed is located at https://mywaterquality.ca.gov/habs/

 Safe water habits